 If You Go: Trek El Altar from Riobamba

 This is a trek that can be pursued independently for those with experience.
 Otherwise, a guided trek is recommended.
 It’s a little tricky to reach El Altar on your own and info is lacking.
-There’s a lot to know before you go, so we do plan to publish a more detailed post and video with complete instructions on how to trek El Altar from Riobamba.
-Stay tuned.
-In the meantime, here are some basics:
+There’s a lot to know before you go.
+Here is some quick basic info:

 📍 The trailhead to El Altar is located here, about an hour drive from Riobamba, accessible by taxi or bus.

 📅 Any day.
 Just check current weather conditions and availability at the refugio.